stockhuman/crowd-poetry/devlog.md

 ## Hardware - 2025.03.20
 Hardware selection is now complete.
 The audio processing is to happen on a Teensy 4.0 and a associated Audio Shield, whilst the file fetching and server interactions are to be managed by an Orange Pi Zero.
 The selection of the Teensy is largely due to its DSP strengths and robust audio library support.
 Whilst I'm not an expert, I've had positive experiences with Paul Stoffregen's work and his online [pseudo-IDE](https://www.pjrc.com/teensy/gui/index.html).
-The ESP-EDF framework would've been cool, but likely too technically challenging for me to commit to exploratively, and theESP32 LyraT v4.1 board I had on hand did not have the pinouts I needed to power an external display or extra peripherals.
+The ESP-ADF framework would've been cool, but likely too technically challenging for me to commit to exploratively, and the ESP32 LyraT v4.1 board I had on hand did not have the pinouts I needed to power an external display or extra peripherals.
 It also was rather forma-facotr limiting given its footprint.

 ![Orange Pi](./docs/orangepi.png)